 The Duke Marine Laboratory located in Beaufort.
 Faculty study the biology of marine species, address global-scale marine issues, and use advanced technologies, analysis, and modeling that allow science and policy to be evaluated across space, time, and disciplines.
 Scientific endeavors highlight organisms and populations, ecosystems, and human affairs.
 We emphasize acquisition of basic knowledge to understand and manage ecological systems.
 This emphasis includes scientific discovery and problem solving within the context of human interactions with the environment identified through physical, biological, and social science studies, and can be found throughout the teaching and research activities at the Marine Lab.

 The Marine Sciences Program of the University of North Carolina at Chapel Hill has a mission to conduct cutting-edge research, train young scientists, provide expertise to governmental agencies and industry, and to promote new knowledge to inform public policy.
 The Institute is strategically located in North Carolina’s central coastal region on 6.5 acres of waterfront property on Bogue Sound.
-The unique environment is the second largest estuarine system in the U.S. and an ideal site to study the ecology, conservation and restoration of coastal marine resources and to develop and apply new technologies in research.
+The unique environment is the second largest estuary system in the U.S. and an ideal site to study the ecology, conservation and restoration of coastal marine resources and to develop and apply new technologies in research.

 “The American Forest Foundation (AFF) works on-the-ground with families, teachers and elected officials to promote stewardship and protect the values provided by our nation’s forest heritage.
 A commitment to the next generation unites our nationwide network of forest owners and teachers.
 These devoted professionals work to keep our forests healthy and our children well-prepared for the future they will inherit.”